 Peter Thiel is a Silicon Valley icon.
 He was behind Paypal with Elon Musk and Palantir; an early Facebook investor, creator of the Funders’s Fund, the Thiel Foundation.
-Zero to One is Thiel’s manifesto on building successful companies that create new things.
+Zero to One is Thiel’s manifesto on building successful companies that create a better future.

 Key learnings : The 9 questions of a great business

 The Engineering Question - Can you create breakthrough technology instead of incremental improvements?